A Non-Hallmark History of Valentine’s Day

-It was a miracle by the church’s standards, but it wasn’t enough to sway Claudius from his decision to put Valentine to death.
+A miracle by the church’s standards, but it still wasn’t enough to sway Claudius from his decision to put Valentine to death.
 So, the doomed saint wrote a farewell to his friend Julia, and signed it – “Your Valentine.”
-It was the world’s first Valentine’s Day greeting, although written under not so lovable circumstances.
-Later, Valentine was taken to a torture chamber where he was beaten, clubbed, and stoned.
+This is often considered the world’s first Valentine’s Day greeting, although written under not so lovable circumstances.
+Later, Valentine got dragged into a torture chamber where he was beaten, clubbed, and stoned.
 When none of that killed him, he was beheaded on February 14 and buried near the Via Flaminia.

 St. Valentine’s violent martyrdom was honored in the typical Catholic Church fashion – by marking the day of his death as “St. Valentine’s Day.”
 However, the church didn’t dare put a romantic spin on it.
-The only love connected with February 14 was the Pagan holiday of Lupercalia.
+Because the only love connected with February 14 at the time was the Pagan holiday of Lupercalia.
 It involved a lot of drinking, and a match-making lottery where women put their names into jars, and young men drew the name of the woman that would be his “lover” for the duration of the festival (February 13-15).

 This year, I will at last be a willing participant in Valentine’s Day for the first time in… well… ever.
 It’s never been my favorite holiday, but for some reason, knowing the history made me want to get in on it a little.
 A lot of the legend of St. Valentine has been clouded over with time and mystery.
 The legend might be just that – a legend.
 But if any part of it is true, then someone died because he believed that love was worth celebrating.
 Perhaps I should honor his memory by giving it a try.
 We’ll see how it goes, but in the meantime, I wish all of you, no matter how you celebrate it – a very happy Valentine’s Day.

 “The True Story of St. Valentine of Terni, Italy” – J. McDonald